-As the nation's oldest education publication, founded in 1891, American School Board Journal has a reputation for independence, professionalism, and accuracy.
-Although ASBJ is published by the National School Boards Association, it is editorially independent and does not reflect the positions of the association.
+As the nation's oldest education publication, founded in 1891, American School Board Journal has a reputation for fairness, professionalism, and accuracy.
+ASBJ is published by the National School Boards Association, but its articles do not necessarily reflect the positions of the association.

-These writer's guidelines are designed to lead you through the process we use to add outside writers to our mix of staff-written news and features.
+These writer's guidelines are designed to lead you through the process of submitting articles to ASBJ.

 What do we want?
 We strive to give the best, most comprehensive accounts of emerging education trends and solutions available.
-We are looking for good writing and good ideas, intelligently presented, aimed at our audience of school board members, superintendents, and other administrators.
-We don't publish theme issues; instead, we're always looking for a mix of practical, thought-provoking, and timely articles.
-We cover just about every educational topic, with special emphasis on district-level leadership.
+We are looking for articles aimed at our audience of school board members, superintendents, and other administrators.
+We cover just about every public education topic, with special emphasis on district-level leadership.

 What we don't want.
 Few teachers read our magazine, so articles aimed specifically at classroom educators aren't right for us.
 And we don't publish articles that push a particular product or service.

-Before submitting a manuscript, LOOK AT OUR MAGAZINE.
+Look at our magazine.
 Check to see what subjects we've covered.
 Read the articles for subject matter, style, tone, and length.
-We can provide you with sample copies, or you can check out selected articles on this web site.
+We can provide you with sample copies, or you can check out selected articles online.

 Our readers are school board members and administrators.
 Focus your article on how your subject might interest or affect them.
 For example, if you're a professor writing about a professional development program at your university, include information about how much the program will cost a district or school or how it can be tailored to fit local or state standards.

 Write from personal experience.
 Use the pronouns "I" or "we."
 Write as though you're having a conversation with a friend.
 When you make a point, give specifics.
-Not good: "The board made suggestions on how to change the program."
-Better: "The board suggested we lengthen the school day by seven minutes and give each ninth-grade teacher a laptop computer."
 If you don't know details, talk to people who do and include what they say in your article.

 Expect to be edited.
-If you believe every word in your manuscript is a jewel, don't send it to us.
 We edit everyone, in varying degrees, for length, style, clarity, even content.

 After You Write